-In 2017, the Board of Directors made stock option grants to our named executive officers as specified in the "Outstanding Equity Awards at Fiscal Year-End Table-2017" below.
+In 2018, the Board of Directors made grants of stock option and restricted stock units to our named executive officers as specified in the "Outstanding Equity Awards at Fiscal Year-End Table-2018" below.
 Stock options, which have exercise prices equal to at least fair market value of our common stock on the date of grant, reward executive officers only if the stock price increases from the date of grant.